exercism/python/exercises/go-counting/README.md

 assume that any stones that have been stranded in enemy territory have already been taken off the board.

+Write a function that determines the territory which includes a specified coordinate.

 Multiple empty intersections may be encircled at once and for encircling only horizontal and vertical neighbours count.
 In the following diagram the stones which matter are marked "O" and the stones that don't are